What Is Data Mining? A Comprehensive Guide with Examples

 Incorporatet data mining results into decision-making

 With data mining, teams gain a deeper understanding of customer preferences and needs, enabling them to tailor products and strategies to meet market demands.
-For example, ecommerce companies can personalize product recommendations for different segments using insights from data mining.
+For example, ecommerce companies can product recommendations for different segments using insights from data mining.

 After you’ve mined your data: